Stecker Machine Blog

 Handle Current Jobs and be Ready for Future Ones

-Every machine shop is different: different equipment, different workforce, different processes, different customers.
-Yet, one thing can be beneficial for any shop: the process of reviewing the 5-step checklist and highlight inefficiencies in current systems can be helpful.
+Every CNC machine shop is different.
+Different equipment, different workforce, different processes, different customers.
+Yet, one thing can be beneficial for any shop: the process of reviewing this 5-step checklist and highlighting inefficiencies in current systems can be helpful.

-And, even if introducing a new production management software system isn’t in the cards now, preparing for one is a step in the right direction.
+And, even if introducing a new software system for CNC machine shop inventory management isn’t in the cards now, preparing for one is a step in the right direction.

 Matt Oswald